 Describe how the electrical corporation's objectives and priorities with respect to safety culture have evolved over the past year.
 Outline any major themes and lessons learned over the past 12 months and subsequent actions taken.

-A. Major Themes or Lessons Learned B. Actions Taken [Theme, lesson in brief] [Actions taken in response]
+A. Major Themes or Lessons Learned B. Actions Taken [Theme, lesson in brief] [Actions taken in response to lesson learned]